alexvmt/speed-dashboard/README.md

 When including the App in a scheduled Workflow, before the first run, remember to open the UI in MoveApps and store the desired settings to be used in subsequent runs via the respective button at the bottom of the UI.

+Also note that, if the App is included in a scheduled Workflow, you have to open the UI in MoveApps and download the table from there as it currently can't be directly attached to the notification email.

 Here's an exemplary screenshot using some stork data:
 ![speed_dashboard](screenshots/speed_dashboard.png 'speed_dashboard')